 Thursday: Chinese miners were a critical part of settlement in our area, and they persevered despite violent oppression during times of economic downturn.
 Inspired by these miners and the throngs of Gold Rush immigrants from the east, we will train campers how to search out and pan for precious metals including gold.
 We’ll also facilitate a survival challenge (shelter, water, fire, food) and obstacle course, showing how hardships can be overcome.

 Afternoon Session: Old time music & instruments, making feather pens for journaling, trail games

 Friday: We’ll introduce our Ancient Artisan curriculum which includes transforms animal hides into parfleche and make leather through traditional tanning.
 We’ll also finish chores, mend clothing, play pioneer games and prepare a trading session for parents who participate in end-of-camp presentations from 2:00-3:30.

 Locations featuring the Blue Skye Farm & Pioneer Day Camps: Click on the location and dates of your choice below to register and for FAQs

 August 12-16, 2019 at Lake Sammamish: Choose from Wildlife Search & Rescue and the Blue Skye Pioneer Camp for ages 6-11, or The Advanced Artisan for ages 8-12 who have graduated from at least three prior camps with us.
 Click here to register for August 12-16 at Lake Sammamish.

-Click any of the dates or locations above for FAQs and to register your child, taking advantage of early registration discounts now.
+Click any of the dates or locations above for FAQs and to register your child.